Analyze bus stop distribution

 6. In the About pane, turn on Header.

-The Header option
+Header option enabled

 The name of your app appears in the preview.